ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

       - :ref:`Document` | :ref:`iriReference`
       - 0..m
       - A document in which the the Information Entity is reported.
-   *  - dateAuthored
-      -
-      - :ref:`datetime`
-      - 0..1
-      - Indicates when the information content expressed in the Information Entity was generated.
-   *  - recordMetadata
-      -
-      - :ref:`RecordMetadata`
-      - 0..1
-      - Provenance metadata about a specific concrete record of information as encoded/serialized in a particular data set or object (as opposed to provenance about the abstract information content the encoding carries).
-   *  - componentResult
-      -
-                        .. raw:: html

-                            <span style="background-color: #B2DFEE; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Unordered">&#8942;</span>
-      - :ref:`StudyResult`
-      - 0..m
-      - Another StudyResult comprised of data items about the same focus as its parent Result, but based on a more narrowly scoped analysis of the foundational data (e.g. an analysis based on data about a subset of the parent Results full study population) .
-   *  - studyGroup
-      -
-      - :ref:`StudyGroup`
-      - 0..1
-      - A description of a specific group or population of subjects interrogated in the ResearchStudy that produced the data captured in the StudyResult.
-   *  - ancillaryResults
-      -
-                        .. raw:: html

-                            <span style="background-color: #D3D3D3; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Draft Maturity Level">D</span>
-      - object
-      - 0..1
-      -
-   *  - qualityMeasures
-      -
-                        .. raw:: html

-                            <span style="background-color: #D3D3D3; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Draft Maturity Level">D</span>
-      - object
-      - 0..1
-      -
    *  - type
       -
       - string